eu-cdse/documentation/APIs/openEO/federation/backends/collections.md

 Users must be notified of backwards incompatible changes or removals six months in advance, alongside a migration path.
 In the case it is not possible to measure the availability per collection, the overall backend availability is used.

 10. Collections may require special conditions to work, for instance in the case of commercial data.
+Note that a [separate extension](https://github.com/Open-EO/openeo-api/blob/master/extensions/commercial-data/README.md) is available for commercial data that requires ordering.
 11. Collection metadata uses the [datacube](https://github.com/stac-extensions/datacube) extension to advertise available dimensions and dimension labels.